dimitri-nicolo/calico/getting-started/windows-calico/standard.md

    ```bash
    kubectl get ippool -o yaml > ippool.yaml
    ```
-   Then, modify ippool.yaml to set the ipipMode setting and then apply the updated manifest:
+   Then, modify ippool.yaml by setting the `ipipMode` to `Never` and then apply the updated manifest:
    ```bash
    kubectl apply -f ippool.yaml
    ```